|Central counterparty (CCP)|

 To satisfy requirements for mandatory clearing under the EU law the EU counterparties may use, as of May 2017:

-- 17 CCPs authorised in the EU, as well as
+- 17 CCPs authorised in the EU (however, not all EU CCPs are authorised to clear all asset classes), as well as

 But, first, a few remarks on the nature and scale of the CCPs' business.